kimmoda/difo/README.md

 # DIFO
-The original project called ZION.
+The original project is called ZION.
 We want to build a decentralised place like ZION for influencers.
-Now we renamed to DIFO (decentralised influencer Organisation).
-This project took us 1 year to build from version 1 to version 4.3.0.
-Now we are open source it.
-Feel free to join this community.
+Now we rename it to DIFO (decentralised influencer Organisation).
+This project took us 1 year to build from version 1.0.0 to version 4.3.0.
+Now we open source it.Feel free to join DIFO community.

 ## Gradle
 - run ./gradlew build